nautobot/nautobot-app-netbox-importer/docs/dev/contributing.md

 ## Release Policy

-Nautobot Netbox Importer  has currently no intended scheduled release schedule, and will release new features in minor versions.
+Nautobot Netbox Importer has currently no set release schedule, and will release new features in minor versions.

 When a new release, from `develop` to `main`, is created the following should happen.